directionless/chef-save_convergence_handler/README.md

 Attributes may be seen in [attributes/default.rb]

-A complete example can be seen in [test/cookbooks/save_convergence_handler_test/recipes/filters.rb]
+A complete example can be seen in the [integration tests](test/cookbooks/save_convergence_handler_test/recipes/filters.rb)

 ## Testing

 I don't know how to test handlers with chefspec, so testing is primarily done through test kitchen.
-There are two suites, `default` and `filters`

 ## Related Projects